mcfrann/frontend-mod-1-prework/section1/relection.md

 4. What is/are the character(s) you would use to indicate comments in a JavaScript file?
 What is the purpose of a code comment?

-    // two forward slashes or /*text between a forward slash and asterisk*/
+    After two forward slashes or text between a forward slash and asterisk

 5. In your own words, what is a variable?
 How would you explain it to a 5 year old?